IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 2 April 2024 | 16:35
+### Check In
+ * Finished the things
+ * Did player death a dirty way as in when the play dies the game immediately quits itself
+ * Need to do the documentation

+### Goals
+ * Documentation for VS submission

 ## 2 April 2024 | 14:55
 ### Check In
  * Going to get some of the level functionality built out :P